-- j) We call on members of the WTO to conclude negotiations on a permanent solution to the issue of public stockholding to address food insecurity and call for the elimination of all forms of distortionary agricultural export subsidies. - k) We call for discussion in the relevant multilateral fora and agencies on trade-related environmental measures and their impact on the trade and development prospects of developing countries, and for measures to be taken to mitigate any negative impact, including through scaling up aid for trade. - I) We invite the ECOSOC FFD Forum to consider the impact on sustainable development of unilateral economic, financial or trade measures that are inconsistent with the principles of international law and the Charter of the United Nations, building on the work of the United Nations System.
+- j) We call on members of the WTO to conclude negotiations on a permanent solution to the issue of public stockholding to address food insecurity in developing countries, especially net food importing developing countries (NFIDCS) and call for the elimination of all forms of distortionary agricultural export subsidies. - k) We call for discussion in the relevant multilateral fora and agencies on an immediate suspension of unilateral trade-related environmental measures and due to their negative impact on the trade and development prospects of developing countries, and for measures to be taken to mitigate any negative impact, including through scaling up aid for trade. - I) We call upon invite the ECOSOC FFD Forum to consider assess the impact on sustainable development of unilateral economic, financial or trade measures that are inconsistent with the principles of international law and the Charter of the United Nations, building on the work of the United Nations System.